 Planning sustainability for our grassroots projects

 Cross-community resource exchange: learning from citizen spaces

 Harnessing potential for research communication in the 21st century

 Challenges for creating open (research) infrastructures

-Frequency and Duration¶
+Frequency and Duration#

 These calls are hosted every month on the third or fourth Friday as per the common availability of all speakers.
-Recommended duration is 60 to 90 minutes that are recorded to post online for people who can’t attend these calls in real-time.
+Recommended duration is 60 to 90 minutes which are recorded to post online for people who can’t attend these calls in real-time.
 Hosts can consider allocating a part of the call for open discussions with participants, however, this part doesn’t need to be recorded to allow maximum participation by attendees who may otherwise not engage.
 The schedule is decided based on the availability of individuals invited as speakers/panellists.

 Eventbrite pages: Registrations are handled via The Turing Way Eventbrite page.
 The event is free to attend and recordings are shared with all registered participants after the event.

 Zoom: We host Fireside events online using Zoom (with live transcription), however, the platform for the participants can change based on the preference of the majority of speakers.